Tchan0/iMekugi/README.md

 * Edit wnaspi32.cfg, and change the first 2 parameters:
     * tcp_enabled: set to 1
     * target_ip: set to 127.0.0.1
-* Run the iMekugi SCSI server application (scsiserv32.exe, scsiserv64.exe or scsiserv) a first time
+* Run the iMekugi SCSI server application (scsiserv32.exe, scsiserv64.exe or scsiserv) a first time - AS ADMINISTRATOR
   * This will create a configuration file scsiserv.cfg, and exit, this is normal.
     * This will be prefilled with devices found on the system.
 If you forgot to connect your SCSI device at this point, just delete scsiserv.cfg, and try again.
       * Under Windows, you need to connect the SCSI devices when the pc boots, so you'll have to reboot